 How the Nurse FLEX Pool Works

-The Nurse FLEX Pool replaces traditional per-placement agency staffing models with a single, flat monthly subscription fee determined by the healthcare facility’s bed count.
-This model offers facilities unlimited access to a curated pool of pre-credentialed local nurses.
-Nurses are AI-matched to assignments according to their specialty, ensuring optimal alignment with facility needs.
 Access is managed conveniently through the NL FLEX POOL mobile app, available for both iOS and Android devices.
 Notably, facilities are not required to make any monthly payment until their first shift is successfully filled.

 Benefits of the Flat Subscription Staffing Model